 In Years 10 and 11 students work towards GCSEs in English Language and English Literature.
 The examination board is AQA.
 They study a 19th century novel, a Shakespeare play, modern drama/prose, poetry, non-fiction material and a range of fictional extracts from 20th and 21st century.
 GCSE writing tasks require well-crafted narrative and descriptive skills and the ability to put forward a carefully constructed argument.

-At A Level we offer courses in English Language, English Literature and English Language and Literature.
-The examination board is AQA.
+We offer three exciting AQA A Level courses in English Language, English Literature and English Language and Literature.

 Additional Learning Resources